Korean Declaration of Independence: Printing

-The printing of the Korean Declaration of Independence occurred at Cheondogyo run printing shop called Boseongsa, where approximately 21,000 copies of the declaration were printed the day before distribution.
-It is believed that during the printing process of the declaration, a high-ranking dective from the Jongno Police Station by the name of Shin Cheol raided Boseongsa and discovered the printing of the declaration.
-Shin Cheol stopped the press, removed the Declaration of Indepdence in front of Lee Jong-il, the president of Boseongsa, examined what it was, and then left.
-It is believed that when Lee Jong-il reported this to Choi Rin, and Choi Rin then invited Shion Cheol to dinner and gave him money for his silence.
-There are conflicting accounts whether or not Shin Cheol received the money as Japanese records state that he did, while Korean records state that he did not.
-Regardless, Shin Cheol remained silent and this incident is believed to be the reason why the date of the protest was changed from March 3 to March 1.
+The printing of the document took place at Boseongsa, a printing shop operated by the Cheondogyo organization, where approximately 21,000 copies were produced the day before distribution.
+During the printing process, a high-ranking detective from the Jongno Police Station, Shin Cheol, discovered the operation during a raid.
+He halted the presses and inspected the text in front of Lee Jong-il, the president of Boseongsa.
+Lee reported the encounter to Choi Rin, who subsequently invited Shin Cheol to dinner to secure his silence.
+Historical accounts conflict regarding whether Shin Cheol accepted a financial bribe; Japanese records indicate he did, while Korean records claim he refused.
+Regardless, Shin Cheol did not report the discovery immediately, an incident that historians believe prompted organizers to move the scheduled date of the protest forward from March 3 to March 1.

 Signing and reading

-In total, there were 33 signers of the Korean Declaration of Independence consisting of 16 Protestant Christian leaders, 15 Cheondogyo leaders, and 2 Buddhist leaders.
-The declaration was read and proclaimed at 2 P.M. on March 1, 1919, at Myŏngwŏl'gwan Restaurant nearby Pagoda Park, Seoul in order to avoid violence from erupting between gathering crowds of Korean students and responding authorities.
+The declaration was read and proclaimed at 2:00 p.m. on March 1, 1919, at the Taehwagwan Restaurant (historically associated with the Myongwolgwan) near Pagoda Park in Seoul.
+The organizers chose this indoor location to prevent immediate conflict between the gathering crowds of Korean students and colonial authorities.

 An English translation of the Korean Declaration of Independence.

-Shortly after the reading ended around 4 P.M., the room was stormed by the authorities and all those involved in the signing and reading were arrested.
-Papers were distributed in Pagoda Park to inform the masses that independence had been declared and the signers were arrested and taken to Cogno Police Station.
-The paper requested that Koreans avoid violent and destructive acts in response as it would harm the movement and go directly against the wishes of the signers.
+Shortly after the reading concluded around 4:00 P.M., Japanese authorities entered the restaurant and arrested the signatories.
+Meanwhile, copies of the document were distributed throughout Pagoda Park to inform the assembled public that independence had been declared.
+The text specifically instructed citizens to avoid violent acts, warning that property damage or rioting would undermine the movement and contradict the explicit instructions of the leadership.

 Text

-From a transcript of the First Korean Congress:
+The following text is from the official transcript of the First Korean Congress held in Philadelphia in 1919:

 We, the representatives of 20,000,000 united people of Korea, hereby proclaim the independence of Korea and the liberty of the Korean people.
 This Proclamation stands in witness to the equality of all nations, and we pass it on to our posterity as their inalienable right.